NuevoFoundation/workshops/content/english/java-basics/activity-1.md

      Main.java:4: error: reached end of file while parsing If you get an error like this such as, it is posible that you forgot to escape chararcters such as `"` and `\`.

-Revisit the thrid tip above to see how to escape characters in a print statement!
+Revisit the third tip above to see how to escape characters in a print statement!
 {{% /notice %}}

 ### 3. Make a Comment